 Ok, it could all end in tears, but history is written by the winners and no-one ever changed things by following the easy path.
 Live a little, buy a cheap Ferrari and smile as it burns to the ground.
 Life’s too short not to, right?

-Here are our top ten cars for the brave – the people who aren’t afraid of sudden engine fires or catastrophic mechanical failure; the people who just want to live in the now in case tomorrow never comes.
+Here are our best ten cars for the brave – the people who aren’t afraid of sudden engine fires or catastrophic mechanical failure; the people who just want to live in the now in case tomorrow never comes.
 Life is short…

+Would it be a best 10 cars for the brave guide if TVR wasn’t mentioned?
 TVRs have always been a bit flaky, that’s the whole point.
 OK, the new Griffith looks set to be modern and reliable and built properly, but we’re sort of hoping it’ll be heinously unreliable because that’s what TVRs are all about.
 In the 1970s they all smelt of industrial adhesive, in the ’80s they just didn’t work at all, and in the ’90s and through to the new millennium it was as if these cars actually wanted to hurt their drivers.
 But when they’re working… oh man, are they magnificent.
 If you’re feeling brave, we’d urge you to consider the Tuscan.